Dog & Cat -Medical

 – Is it possible to get hookworm from my pets?

 Humans usually don´t get intestinal hookworm from their pets.
-However, the small canine hookworm larvae may penetrate a person´s skin and cause skin sores.
-Checking your pet for worms periodically and giving monthly preventative reduce spreading of worms.
+However, the small canine hookworm larvae may penetrate a person´s skin and cause a raised, red, itchy reaction called cutaneous larva migrans.
+In rare cases, certain types or hookworms can cause abdominal pain and diarrhea in humans.
+Checking your pet for intestinal parasites yearly and giving monthly preventative reduces spreading of worms.

 – How can I tell if my pet has mange?